Oregon State Scenic Byways

 State scenic byways in Oregon are roads classified as scenic by the state of Oregon.
 These byways may also be classified as Back Country Byways or National Scenic Byways in addition to being State Scenic Byways and touring routes.
-In addition to the other byway classifications, Oregon has four designated All-American Roads in the National Scenic Byway program.
+In addition to the other byway classifications, Oregon has four designated All-American Roads in the National Scenic Byway program and six National Scenic Byways.